-The 5 most crooked houses
+The 5 most crooked houses in Amsterdam

 The construction of this underground North-South line has exceeded every planning and budget limit, and on top of that, has caused a significant nuisance.
 In 2008 and 2012, several monumental 17th-century houses along Vijzelgracht sagged 15-23 cms because of the construction work, forcing residents to temporarily leave their homes.

 This very crooked free-standing house was built in 1695 as the lockkeeper’s house, opposite the Rembrandt House museum.
 One of the oldest pictures of this lock was painted by Rembrandt when he still lived across from it.
 In the last twenty years Sluyswacht has been a cafe.